Walking Home For Christmas

 Don’t forget to send in any cash as soon as you can so we can add this to your WHFC page so your friends can see your good work and nudge you up the leaderboard too.
 Whilst we try to encourage all donations to be made online via an individual or team's profile page, we realise this isn't possible for everybody.
 So there’s a form available for people to download and print in order to send in cash donations...
 Don’t worry it’s all very straightforward.

-When you’ve collected all your cash, please send a cheque for the total cash donation amount and the completed Donation Form to:
+When you’ve collected all your cash, please send a cheque for the total cash donation amount and the completed Donation Form to the address above.

-- Please make cheques/CAF cheques/postal orders payable to: Walking With The Wounded (and make sure you write your name and ‘WHFC 2018’ on the back)
+- Please make cheques/CAF cheques/postal orders payable to: Walking With The Wounded (and make sure you write your name and ‘WHFC 2023’ on the back).

 - Please do not send cash through the post.

-- Once we have received and processed your donations we will update your profile page to show the cash donations made – which will bump you up the leaderboard.
+- We will update your profile page once we have received and processed your donations to show the cash donations made – which will bump you up the leaderboard.
 You will also receive an email letting you know that your cash donations have been added.

 There are strict rules on charity collections.
 You need a licence from most councils for street collections and permission from the property owner for any collections in a private place.
 We can send you a collection tin to use when on private property to collect in your workplace, gym or clubhouse for example or to collect cash donations from your group during your walk.
 Please email [email protected] with your request.